Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Introduction

 \section{Introduction}

 Understanding the nature of dark matter is one of the most pressing issues in modern astrophysics, cosmology, and particle physics.
 Indirect detection of Standard Model particles produced in dark matter annihilations or decays is one way to gain an understanding of dark matter (DM) particles and how they may interact with familiar matter.
-Neutrino telescopes have the ability to detect and/or constrain neutrinos produced in this manner, especially decay of dark matter particles captured within the Sun or Earth \cite{Freese:1985qw,Krauss:1985aaa,Gould:1987ir,Griest:1986yu,Gould:1991hx,Arguelles:2019ouk,Albuquerque:2000rk,Albuquerque:2002bj,Bruch:2009rp,Mukherjee:2019seu,Anchordoqui:2021dls,Guepin:2021ljb,Xu:2020lrn,Reno:2021cdh}.
-Additionally, Super Kamiokande \cite{Super-Kamiokande:2004pou}, AMANDA \cite{AMANDA:2006jtl} and IceCube \cite{IceCube:2016aga,IceCube:2018tkk} have published limits on localized decay for dark matter particle masses around $\sim 1 - 10^4$ GeV.
+Neutrino telescopes have the ability to detect and/or constrain neutrinos produced in this manner, especially decay of dark matter particles captured within the Sun or Earth \cite{Freese:1985qw,Krauss:1985aaa,Gould:1987ir,Griest:1986yu,Gould:1991hx,Faraggi:1999iu,Arguelles:2019ouk,Cline:2019snp,Albuquerque:2000rk,Albuquerque:2002bj,Bruch:2009rp,Bhattacharya:2019ucd,Mukherjee:2019seu,Anchordoqui:2021dls,Guepin:2021ljb,Xu:2020lrn,Garani:2021feo,Reno:2021cdh}.
+So far, Super Kamiokande \cite{Super-Kamiokande:2004pou}, AMANDA \cite{AMANDA:2006jtl} and IceCube \cite{IceCube:2016aga} have published limits on localized decay for dark matter particle masses around $\sim 1 - 10^4$ GeV.

-Decays of more massive particles have also received some attention, including as a possible explanation for the anomalous events seen by ANITA \cite{Anchordoqui:2018ucj}.
-However, recent work suggests that lower-energy secondary neutrinos would have been seen at IceCube, ruling out this explanation \cite{Safa:2019ege}.
-In this paper, we examine the current constraints and reach of neutrino telescopes in detecting high-energy neutrino decays from heavy dark matter particles trapped within the Earth, without restricting ourselves to the part of parameter space relevant to the ANITA events.
-We include a full treatment of tau neutrino propagation and regeneration \cite{Halzen:1998be,Becattini:2000fj,Beacom:2001xn} within the Earth, using a modification of NuTauSim \cite{Alvarez-Muniz:2017mpk}, and give a semi-analytic expression for the resulting spectra.
+Some work has considered decays of more massive particles \cite{Murase:2012xs,Esmaili:2013gha,Murase:2015gea}, including as a possible explanation for the anomalous events seen by ANITA \cite{Anchordoqui:2018ucj,Heurtier:2019git}, and IceCube has also examined limits above $10^4$ GeV \cite{IceCube:2018tkk}.
+However, recent work suggests that lower-energy secondary neutrinos would have been seen at IceCube, ruling out this explanation \cite{Cline:2019snp,Safa:2019ege}.
+Models of heavy dark matter include decaying gravitinos \cite{Covi:2008jy} or right-handed neutrinos \cite{Boyle:2018tzc}, while many of the above studies take a phenomenological approach that is agnostic to the particular model involved.

+In this paper, we examine the current constraints and reach of IceCube in detecting high-energy neutrino decays from heavy dark matter particles trapped within the Earth, connecting IceCube event rates to dark matter properties, without restricting ourselves to the part of parameter space relevant to the ANITA events.
+We include a full treatment of tau neutrino propagation and regeneration \cite{Halzen:1998be,Becattini:2000fj,Beacom:2001xn,GonzalezGarcia:2005xw,Reno:2019jtr,Kochocki:2020iie} within the Earth, using a modification of NuTauSim \cite{Alvarez-Muniz:2017mpk}, and give a semi-analytic expression for the resulting spectra.